-Since 1997, Youth International has provided many people with the most exciting, fulfilling and educational experience of their life.
-It is a unique way to explore some of the world, open your mind, and challenge who you think you are or might be.
-It sets you up to gain a first-hand understanding of a variety of different cultures and communities, and to give back to them.
+Since 1997, Youth International has provided many people with the most exciting, fulfilling, and educational experience of their life.
+Our gap year opportunities provide a unique way for you to explore some of the world, open your mind, and challenge who you think you are or might be.
+The program sets you up to gain a first-hand understanding of a variety of different cultures and communities, and to give back to them.
 It is also a tremendous amount of fun!

 The program is, however, extremely intense and demanding and is not for everyone.
 Team members continually face a variety of extreme challenges.
 They are asked to dig deep into themselves.
 In return they are greatly rewarded for their efforts.

-Because of the intense nature of this program it is important that we try to give prospective participants a very clear understanding of what the Youth International experience is like.
-To help do this, we will outline here some of the most important aspects of the program:
+Because of the intense nature of this program, it is important that we try to give prospective participants a very clear understanding of what the Youth International experience is like.
+To help do this, we will outline here some of the most important aspects of the gap year travel program: